tock/design-explorations/typed_syscall_data/README.md

    Command) can fail in a new way (incorrect argument type).
 1. Similarly, upcall arguments can error, if the passed `ArbitraryData(4)` does not match the type expected by the userspace driver.
-1. Success versus failure is not defined as part of this ABI.
-Instead, it is a convention that system calls should define different types for success and failure cases so they can be distinguished (in practice, success types generally won't include `ErrorCode` while failure types will).
-If an `ArbitraryData` of unexpected type is received, there is no reliable mechanism to detect whether it is a success or error.
+1. If an `ArbitraryData` of unexpected type is received, there is no reliable mechanism for userspace to detect whether the system calls succeeded or failed.
 1. Queued upcalls are one register more expensive to store in the kernel (`ArbitraryData(4)` costs 4 registers whereas in Tock 2.0 only three `usize` arguments are passed).